 Weekly meetings between data preparation and project staff during data collection covered data-related issues, reviewed comments, and established case-specific procedures for handling pending or interim problem cases.
 Comments and cases under review included both complete and incomplete (interim status) interviews.
-Lists of out-of-range responses and responses that Westat staff could not unambiguously code were forwarded to the UCLA CHIS staff for review.
-The listings included suggestions and recommendations for new response options and for potential wording changes in an effort to clarify some survey items.
+Westat and UCLA CHIS staff consulted on new or unusual issues that arose during this process.

 Table 2-1.
-Examples of difficult responses to code in CHIS 2005
+Examples of difficult responses to code in CHIS 2007

-Table 2-1

 CATI Question and response options Respondents' answers

 Screen

 ID

-AK23 Do you live in a house, a duplex, a building with 3 or more units, or in a mobile home?
-"Studio"

-"Currently live in an RV as we wait

-1. HOUSE for house to be constructed"
+AK25 Do you own or rent your home?
+"Own the home, but rent the space it occupies"

+1. OWN 1

-2. DUPLEX
+2. RENT

-3. BUILDING WITH 3 OR MORE UNITS "RV"

-4. MOBILE HOME
+3. OTHER ARANGEMENT

 -7.
 REFUSED

 -8.
 DON'T KNOW

 AK1 Which of the following were you doing last week?
 "Working as a volunteer"

-1. Working at a job or business, C
+1. Working at a job or business,

 2. With a job or business but not at work,

 3. Looking for work, or

 4. Not working at a job or business?

 -7.REFUSED

--8.
-DON'T KNOW

-AD12A Were your ovaries removed?
-"One ovary was removed"

-1. YES] -

-2. NO

--7.
-REFUSED

--8.
-DON'T KNOW A new response category was

-added to the adult extended

-interview to account for this

-response

-AB36 The last time your cholesterol was checked, did a doctor tell "Said it was borderline"

-you your blood cholesterol was high?

-1. YES

-2. NO

--7.
-REFUSED

 -8.
 DON'T KNOW

 AL9 Are you legally blind?
 "I am blind in one eye"

 1. YES

 2. NO

 -7.
 REFUSED